What does a Game Developer do?

 The typical day of a game developer includes using skills in design and creativity to write and program video games.
 They write code to create clients' games or come up with game ideas based on current or predicted trends, as they plan the storyline and purpose of each game.

-Yes, gaming development is a good career.
-An advantage of this career field is that working conditions are usually favorable and remote options are commonly available.
-This can allow for a healthier work life balance.
+Yes, game development is a good career.
+An advantage of this career field is that working conditions are usually favourable and remote options are commonly available.
+This can allow for a healthier work-life balance.

-Yes, game developers are typically paid well.
-The average salary for game developers is $67,141 per year in the United States.
-Game developers who have more good programming or technical skills may earn even more, up to $101,446 per year.
+The average salary for game developers is $76,235 per year in Canada.
+Game developers who have better programming or technical skills may earn even more, up to $104,332 per year.

 Working as a game developer can be challenging at times, as it's a highly competitive career.
 One of the difficult aspects of being a game developer is that they're expected to stay up-to-date on the latest gaming trends.
 Becoming a game developer requires hard work which can lead to a rewarding career.